Appaloosa Association, Inc

 A gelding or spayed mare showing all Appaloosa characteristics, including coat pattern, may also be registered in the Regular Registry, whether or not a pedigree is known.

 Breeding Stock (B or NB)

-The horse shows no Appaloosa coat pattern and may or may not have Appaloosa characteristics -- white sclera, mottled skin and striped hooves on legs with no white markings.
+The mare or stallion shows no Appaloosa coat pattern and may or may not have Appaloosa characteristics -- white sclera, mottled skin and striped hooves on legs with no white markings.
 The following stipulations apply for a solid horse to be eligible for registration: